Automatic shelf registration statement of securities of well-known seasoned issuers - Form S-3ASR - Oil & Gas 360

 CONSENT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM

-We consent to the incorporation by reference in this Registration Statement on Form S-3 of our reports dated February 24, 2021 relating to the financial statements of Whiting Petroleum Corporation and the effectiveness of Whiting Petroleum Corporation’s internal control over financial reporting, appearing in the company’s Annual Report on Form 10-K for the year ended December 31, 2020.
-We also consent to the reference to us under the heading "Experts" in such Registration Statement.
+We consent to the incorporation by reference in this Registration Statement on Form S-3 of our report dated February 24, 2021 relating to the financial statements of QEP Resources, Inc., incorporated by reference from the Annual Report on Form 10-K of QEP Resources, Inc. for the year ended December 31, 2020.
+We also consent to the reference to us under the heading “Experts” in such Registration Statement.

 Denver, Colorado